 What Is Combined Chlorine?

-If you know the amount of combined chlorine in your swimming pool, think of it this way: You’ll have to add nearly 10 times more free chlorine to eliminate it (AKA, overdosing, or super chlorination).
+Combined chlorine doesn’t have as much disinfecting power.
+Free chlorine is much more reliable.
+You’ll have to add nearly ten times more free chlorine to eliminate it (AKA, overdosing, or super chlorination).

 What Is Total Chlorine?

-So, if the free and total chlorine levels are identical, that means there isn’t a presence of combined chlorine in your swimming pool.
+If the free and total chlorine levels are identical, that means there isn’t a presence of combined chlorine in your swimming pool.
 In other words, none of the chlorine has been utilized yet.